christoph-lechner/wiki-eventstreamer/streamreader/README.md

 # README
 ## Introduction
+The program `wikistreamreader.py` implements a client to store a Wikimedia event stream.
-According to the [description](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams_HTTP_Service) the HTTPS connection is reset after about 15 minutes.
-Therefore a special client is required.
+This dedicated client is needed, since according to the [description](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams_HTTP_Service) the HTTPS connection is reset after about 15 minutes.

 See the [description of the EventStreams HTTP Service at wikimedia.org](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams_HTTP_Service) for more (technical) details.

 ## Preparations
-Ideally a dedicated user account is used to run this program, but this is not necessary.
+It is recommended to set up a dedicated user account to run this program, but it is not required.

-For running the program `wikistreamreader.py` a dedicated user account is prepared.
+In my setup, a dedicated user was prepared.
 Password-based login is disabled by purpose and ssh-public-key login is also not available.
 The specifics are described [here](config_permissions.md).

 ## Setup/Preparation